-Board-certified veterinary nutritionists are licensed veterinarians that have undertaken at least two years of additional training in nutrition, involving clinical work, research, and teaching as part of their extra training.
+Board-certified veterinary nutritionists are licensed veterinarians who have undertaken at least two years of additional training in nutrition.
+They have done clinical work, research, and teaching as part of their extra training.

 To become “boarded” as a Diplomate in the American College of Veterinary Nutrition, veterinarians submit detailed case reports, publish peer-reviewed research, and pass a two-day rigorous written exam.1

 Board-Certified Veterinary Nutritionist Lindsey Bullen explains how she thinks about food when it comes to cancer on DOG CANCER ANSWERS.

 Animal nutritionists may have a bachelor’s or master’s degree or Ph.D. in animal nutrition.
 Or, they may hold nutrition certifications from various organizations.
 Many universities offer degree programs in animal nutrition, while others feature nutrition concentrations as part of related fields of study.2

 The Role of Nutritionists in Pet Food Companies

 Reputable pet food companies employ nutritionists to formulate their recipes.
 Nutritionists evaluate raw ingredients, results of finished product nutritional analysis, and product labeling, so they are essential for manufacturing safe and nutritious pet foods.
 Ph.D. animal nutritionists also have extensive training in the science of processed food manufacturing and its impact on nutrients.

 By employing nutritionists, companies ensure their diets meet AAFCO standards (US) or FEDIAF standards (Europe) for species and life stage.
 That means the diets provide nutrients above the minimum requirements to maintain health and function while not exceeding maximum limits that could cause dietary toxicities.